How to Get Your Body Moving When You’re Mentally Exhausted

 Fresh air feels good - especially when you’re tired.
 It’s similar to the cold water in the face method.
 A fresh breeze can re-energize you.
 Plus, nature has an abundance of positive effects on our mental health.
 It’s mood-boosting, calming, and is proven to help individuals’ de-stress.

 Maybe go for a walk around your house or around the block.
 Stand or sit outside for 15 minutes.
-Take a deep breathe and reset.
+Take a deep breath and reset.
 Refocus and mentally prepare yourself for your workout.

 10. Rest Up For Next Time

 If all else fails… take a break.
-We all need it once and while, and it’s absolutely okay to take one.
+We all need it once and awhile, and it’s absolutely okay to take one.
 Relax.
 Take the night off.
 Order in.
-Balance is important too!
+Balance is important too.